50 Best Nursing Careers Based by Salary

 34. Certified Nurse Midwife

-What to expect: Although a certified nurse-midwife has far fewer years of preparation than an OBGyn physician, a midwife often has the time and experience necessary to be much more involved in the care of an expectant mother.
+What to expect in this nursing career: Although a certified nurse-midwife has far fewer years of preparation than an OBGyn physician, a midwife often has the time and experience necessary to be much more involved in the care of an expectant mother.
 But the role does not stop with the delivery as many nurse-midwives also are involved in follow-up care of the mother and newborn infant.
 Usually, midwives have a working relationship with a qualified OBGyn physician and have both the knowledge and practical skills necessary to know which pregnancies are beyond their scope of practice.
 In some geographic areas, you may function with a great deal more latitude than others; if you desire, you may find working directly under the direction of a board-certified physician an option.
+American Midwifery Certification Board.

 Median salary: $94,000